RickStrahl/Westwind.Wpf.Statusbar/README.md

 This is a small WPF library that provides Statusbar functionality in a couple of different ways.

 * A basic statusbar control
 * A Statusbar Helper you can apply against your own status bars
+  *(by providing an icon image control and text control)*

 ![Statusbar Animated Example](https://raw.githubusercontent.com/RickStrahl/Westwind.Wpf.Statusbar/master/ScreenCapture.gif)